LulinZhang/Feature-matching-for-multi-epoch-historical-images/README.md

 ## Precise matching

-We perform a precise matching under the guidance of the co-registered DSM.
+We perform a precise matching under the guidance of the co-registered DSMs.

 We provide 2 options (guided matching and patch matching) to get tentative inter-epoch correspondences, then remove the outliers with 3D RANSAC and cross correlation.